 At Frome Valley First School, we have a positive approach to behaviour.
-The school golden rules have been written in conjunction with the children and are referred to at all times.
-These are written using positive language to reinforce whole school expectations of behaviour.
+The school charter and non-negotiables have been written in conjunction with the children and are always referred to.
+They both reinforce whole school expectations of behaviour.

 The school uses a variety of rewards, both whole school and in class.
-These are used to promote good behaviour, good work and effort.
-Reward systems include:
+These are used to promote good behaviour.
+Strategies include:

 - Verbal praise & gestures which are specific to behaviour and learning

 - Rewards from class teachers and from the head/deputy

 - Celebration Assembly

+- Kindness Tree

-- Raffle tickets
+- Class Dojos

 - Citizenship awards/certificates

-- Behaviour days
+- Behaviour days/Class Charters

-- · Individual class rewards based on targets

-- table points

-- Whole class targets & rewards

 - Star of the Week

-- SEAL certificates
+- Jigsaw certificates

 - 'Special' time incentives

 - Letters/communication with parents

-- · behaviour support plan
+- Pastoral support plan

-- marble time
+- marble time (for gaining marbles for a class behaviour target)

-This list is not exhaustive and not all these reward systems are used at all times.
+This list is not exhaustive and not all these systems are used at all times.
 Staff make rewards relevant to cohorts, individuals, phase or session.
 Targets are set with specific behaviour goals on an individual, class and whole school basis which are then rewarded accordingly.